SPerezPerilla/SPerezPerilla/README.md

 I’m looking to collaborate on...
 Nothing right now.
 I have some individual projects I want to start/finish, way too many.
 I don't have the requisite skills to effectively collaborate with strangers right now - but I am working on it.<br/>
 Tell you what - Come to me with your project and If I feel capable of helping...
 I may.
 Keep in mind you're dealing with an arrogant, heartbroken, almost bottom-grade  coder.
 Cynical android remember?

-📫 How to reach me - s.perez.perilla@gmail.com - <br/><!--- or maybe you can send me a letter with one of those magical letter-delivering birds I keep hearing about.
-Maybe we can figure out what makes them magic.
-Once we do, we can bind the bird population into the global economy, I don't like those free-loaders eating worms off of private land. ---><br/>
+📫 How to reach me - s.perez.perilla@gmail.com

 <!---
 SPerezPerilla/SPerezPerilla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.